AIIITH293/NJT/README.md

 * Binary search to find c⁺ > 0.6 such that `c = f(c)`
 * Linear search to find  c⁻  minimizing `|c - f(c)|` in a given range

-Dependencies

-numpy
-matplotlib
-scipy

 2.  `WinProb_Alpha.py`

 Studies how alpha (a scaling parameter) and population size `N` influence equilibrium win probabilities.
 The parameter `c` is found using binary search for each `(alpha, N)` pair, and results are plotted.

-Dependencies
+python WinProb_Alpha.py

+Output:  Plot probabilities vs. `alpha` for multiple `N`.

+Dependencies:

 numpy
 matplotlib
 scipy

-python WinProb_Alpha.py

-Output:  Plot probabilities vs. `alpha` for multiple `N`.

-Installation
+Installation:

 pip install numpy matplotlib scipy